WHY YOU NEED A PROPERTY MANAGER

 Finding the right Property Manager

 It is not enough to just hire a property manager.
 Like in any business, there are good, great, and bad property managers.
 Make sure you ask questions, and research the policies and plans that each company follows to ensure your property is protected.
 Knowing how much they charge is important, but more importantly is what they do for their fee.
 If they charge a low monthly fee, but basically do little more than collect rent, then you need to decide how that helps preserve your property.
 Rent is only one aspect of property management, and choosing the wrong company can be just as bad or worse than managing the home yourself.
+The lyon estate agents are reliable when you want to find the right property that suits your needs.

 Here are a few questions you can ask: